 Ever feel like people don’t care about the time you spend developing content marketing?
 James Andrews dispels the myths of content creation by showing you easy ways to create great looking content.
-James Andrews, founder of Social People, specializes in the creation of digital/social technology strategies, online communications, and web content production.
-His vision for Social People is a strategic communications agency that focuses in helping brands and individuals navigate through the social media and online space to build better connections with their audiences.
+James Andrews, the founder of Social People, specializes in the creation of digital/social technology strategies, online communications, and web content production.
+His vision for Social People is a strategic communications agency that focuses on helping brands and individuals navigate through the social media and online space to build better connections with their audiences.

 So who is James Andrews?
 Silicon valley kid turned Columbia Records man.
 Dotcom survivor and envisioned online strategic marker that has worked for clients such as Coca-Cola, Ketchum Digital, Procter & Gamble, Nike, Turner, Lexus, Grammy Awards, Actress Jane Fonda and the NBA.
-He told us of his #beatcancer story that beat a Guinness world breaking record on social media with 290,771 hashtag mentions.
+He told us of his #beatcancer story that beat a Guinness world breaking the record on social media with 290,771 hashtag mentions.
 He promoted it through blogworld.com, but sold it through creating a meaningful story that touched people’s hearts by raising over $70,000 in the process from its financial sponsors.

 James had a profound understanding of social media or what we like to call in the industry as a “Key Influencer.”
 He defines social media as “the intersection of technology and social interaction to create, share or connect online.”
 In other words, people online having conversations.
 Social media is the new main street and it’s always on.
 Mobile technology increases access to this, but don’t think you control social media.
 The power to define and control a brand is shifting.
 Content is the lifeline of the social ecosystem.

-So how do you have your content factory drive the momentum with conversation?
+So how do you have your content factory drive the momentum with the conversation?
 Think like a curator.
 Here is how James has cooked up a recipe for content success:

 Make the customer be the hero.
-Mobilize your entire company, take risk, and be a storyteller.
+Mobilize your entire company, take the risk, and be a storyteller.
 Content is more than just text–gather content from others.
 Events are great opportunity to own the conversation.
-Make an event out of a tactical things like the Nike Command Center.
+Make an event out of tactical things like the Nike Command Center.

 Brain Image Here